 Now, to add some extra life to this element, let's hop into the Lottie Files plugin and search for something like confetti.
 Since your animations don't need to be present across all states, I'll switch over to the second and then drag it on in.
 It's good to point out that some Lottie animations deliberately start with a blank frame, so you may not be able to see its contents, but the entire frame remains active, so it can easily be transformed and moved into place.
 For this interaction, we'll want the animation to playback automatically, but we don't want this one to loop.

 And those are just a few ways you can use Lottie animations in your projects in Adobe XD.
 Hope you all enjoyed this video.
-Be sure to subscribe for more content, follow me on Twitter, and I'll see you all next time.
+Make sure that you subscribe for more content, follow me on Twitter and I'll see you all next time.

 Learn strategies for using Lottie animations to add motion to your XD projects.
 In this tutorial, see how to add Lottie files to your landing pages, create compelling micro-interactions and design onboarding flows.
 Control playback of Lottie animations in the Properties Inspector.
 For landing pages, you can set Lottie animations to play automatically and loop.
 Add Lottie animations to buttons, toggle switches, ratings and more.
 Explore adding animated assets to the Toggle state.
 Use the End of Playback trigger and set the destination to display another state within a component or transition to a different artboard.